molecularprogrammer/knowledge-base/docs/index.md

 ## [Applications](applications/)

-Lists of applications that have been--or could eventually be--made possible by molecular programming.
+Lists of specific applications that could be made possible by molecular programming.
+This is intended to be inspirational, not a complete listing.

 ## [Organizations](organizations/)